800 Florida Avenue, NE

 Gallaudet University is accredited by:

-The Middle States Commission on Higher Education is a regional institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
+The Middle States Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation (CHEA).

 Many of the University's programs are also accredited by professional accrediting bodies, including: